Germany's Economy Suffers Biggest Quarterly Drop On Record

 Still, Germany's prospects remain closely tied to the pandemic's impact elsewhere.

-"The extremely export-oriented German economy is likely to suffer all the more," notes DW's Böhme, "as important markets like the US, as well as countries like Brazil and India, are not really getting the pandemic under control."
+"The extremely export-oriented German economy is likely to suffer all the more," analyst Böhme notes, "as important markets like the United States, as well as countries like Brazil and India, are not really getting the pandemic under control."